 In its response, RBI informed the Supreme Court that WhatsApp is storing payment data elements such as transaction ID, expiry of collect request, and retrieval reference number, outside India “beyond the permitted timelines,” local media Economic Times reported.

-The report also states that RBI has advised National Payments Corporation of India (NPCI), an umbrella organization of retail-payment operating systems, “to permit WhatsApp to go live for full-scale operations on UPI payments system, till the time they are fully compliant.”
+The report also states that RBI has advised the National Payments Corporation of India (NPCI), an umbrella organization of retail-payment operating systems, “not to permit WhatsApp to go live for full-scale operations on UPI payments system, till the time they are fully compliant.”

 While the company said, in May it had notified Indian authority CERT-IN, the Indian Computer Emergency Response Team, senior government officials said the company did not clarify that Indian citizens were affected by it.
 Following the news outbreak, the government reached out to NPCI and RBI to raise concerns regarding data security in WhatsApp Pay and discuss risks in allowing social media companies in India digital payments space.